MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-incoming-cases.md

 Description | Details
 ----------- | -------
-Topic | *Artificial intelligence clustering of cases based on language understanding applied to case titles* Volume | *The incoming cases associated with this topic divided by total incoming cases* Number of cases | *The incoming cases associated with this topic* Volume change | *The incoming volume of cases associated with this topic in the current period minus the incoming volume of cases associated with this topic in the previous period*
+Topic | *Artificial intelligence clustering of cases based on language understanding applied to case titles* Volume | *The new cases associated with this topic divided by total new cases* Number of cases | *The new cases associated with this topic* Volume change | *The incoming volume of cases associated with this topic in the current period minus the incoming volume of cases associated with this topic in the previous period*
-Average resolve time | *The average resolution time of resolved incoming cases associated with this topic* Resolve rate | *The resolved incoming cases associated with this topic divided by the total incoming cases associated with this topic*
-Average CSAT  | *The sum of CSAT scores associated with this topic divided by the count of resolved cases associated with this topic that have CSAT values*
+Average resolve time | *The average resolution time of resolved new cases associated with this topic* Resolve rate | *The resolved new cases associated with this topic divided by the total new cases associated with this topic* Average CSAT  | *The sum of CSAT scores associated with this topic divided by the count of resolved cases associated with this topic that have CSAT values*

 To see additional information about each topic, right-click the topic name, hover over **Drillthrough**, and then select **Topic Drill Through** to display the Topic Details dashboard.
 For more information, see [Topic details dashboard](dashboard-topic-details.md).